-This API is a simple HTTP GET API that allows you to get the status of your authorized devices and interact with them.
+Maker API is a simple HTTP API that allows you to retrieve the status of your authorized devices and send commands to them.
+This API can be useful for integrating Hubitat into other systems or applications that do not offer direct integration.

-From the sidebar of your hub, select Apps and press the Add Built-In App button.
+From the sidebar of your hub, select Apps and then select Add App (or Add Built-In App).

-You can enable Logging if you want to see detailed information in Logs.
-Remember to open up logs in another tab.
+You can enable debug logging if you want to see detailed information in Logs, including when Maker API endpoints are called.

-Select the devices you want to authorize for this instance of Maker API.
-Only the devices you select will be accessible via the endpoints for this Maker API instance.
+Select the devices and variables you want to authorize for this instance of Maker API.
+Only the items you select will be accessible via the endpoints for this Maker API instance.

 Select Update